mmamaev/timeboard/doc/source/making_a_timeboard.rst

 marker : str or Marker
     You use `marker` to define the rule how to calculate the locations of marks rather than specify the explicit points in time as with `marks` parameter.

-    In simpler cases the value of `marker` is a string representing a `pandas`-compatible calendar frequency (accepts same kind of values as :py:attr:`~.timeboard.Timeboard.base_unit_freq` of `Timeboard`; for example, ``'W'`` for weeks).
+    In simpler cases, the value of `marker` is a string representing a `pandas`-compatible calendar frequency (accepts the same kind of values as :py:attr:`~.timeboard.Timeboard.base_unit_freq` of `Timeboard`; for example, ``'W'`` for weeks).
 The marks are set at the start times of the calendar periods, and as the result, the frame is partitioned into spans representing periods of the specified frequency.

     Note that the first or the last span, or both may end up containing incomplete calendar periods.
 For example, the daily frame from 1 Oct 2017 through 12 Oct 2017 when partitioned with ``marker='W'`` produces three spans.
 The first span contains only 1 Oct 2017 as it was Sunday.
 The second span contains the full week from the Monday 2nd through the Sunday 8th of October.
 The last span consists of four days 9-12 of October which obviously do not form a complete week.